puzzle/ansible-rancher/README.md

 Simple role to install Docker.
 Check [roles/docker/README.md](./roles/docker/README.md) for more details.

-### rke_node
+### firewalld

-Role to prepare a vm which then can be used as a node in a Rancher Control Plane or a custom Kubernetes Cluster.
-The role currently only configures firewalld depending on the `k8s_role` the node has.
+The role only configures firewalld depending on the `k8s_role` the node has (this behaviour can also be disabled if you want to).
 Based on https://rancher.com/docs/rancher/v2.x/en/installation/options/firewall/

 ### rke_rancher_clusters